TomCrypto/epsilon/renders/README.md

 This is a new model (380k triangles), which I used to demonstrate the brand new material system, and in particular spectral absorption.
-The glass interface has no influence on the Buddha's red color, which is entirely due to the absorption of non-red wavelengths by the medium inside the statue.
+The glass interface has no influence on the Buddha's red color, which is entirely due to the absorption of non-red wavelengths by the statue's medium.
+Strangely reminiscent of a gummy bear.